kaizen-ai/kaizenflow/docs/@Tools_Docker_Test.md

 -   [[https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/]{.underline}](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/)

-Often what\'s really needed is the ability to build / run a container from another container (e.g., CI or unit test).
+Often what's really needed is the ability to build / run a container from another container (e.g., CI or unit test).
 This can be achieved by mounting the Docker socket `/var/run/docker.sock` to the container, so that a container can talk to Docker Engine.